sc0ttj/Project/docs/test/js/test_runner.js.md

 ```
 #### run(): go through tests array and run all tests:

-The main loop will run through all tests and:
+This function will loop through all tests and:

 1. run beforeAll() to setup before any tests start
 2. run beforeEach() to create setup before each test